 - P(c) is the prior probability of class.

-- P(x|c) is the likelihood which is the probability of predictor given class.
+- P(x|c) is the likelihood which is the probability of the predictor given class.

-How Naive Bayes algorithm works?
+How Do Naive Bayes Algorithms Work?

 Let’s understand it using an example.
 Below I have a training data set of weather and corresponding target variable ‘Play’ (suggesting possibilities of playing).
 Now, we need to classify whether players will play or not based on weather condition.
 Let’s follow the below steps to perform it.

-Step 1: Convert the data set into a frequency table
+- Convert the data set into a frequency table

-Step 2: Create Likelihood table by finding the probabilities like Overcast probability = 0.29 and probability of playing is 0.64.
+Create Likelihood table by finding the probabilities like Overcast probability = 0.29 and probability of playing is 0.64.

 P(Yes | Sunny) = P( Sunny | Yes) * P(Yes) / P (Sunny)